archaeolojay/archaeolojay.github.io/contactme.md

 ---
-title: Contact Me
+title: MRE Layout
-permalink: /contactme
+permalink: /mre-layout
 ---

 Have questions about my work, want to know more, or want to get in touch?
 Try one of these options: